inverno-io/inverno-examples/inverno-example-web-server/README.md

 # Inverno Web server example

-A sample Inverno application showing how to use the Web server module to create efficient and performant HTTP/1.x and HTTP/2 servers with Web enabled features like request routing, content negociation, automatic payload conversion, static content, WebJars, automatic Open API specifications in SwaggerUI...
+A sample Inverno application showing how to use the Web server module to create efficient and performant HTTP/1.x and HTTP/2 servers with Web enabled features like request routing, content negotiation, automatic payload conversion, static content, WebJars, automatic Open API specifications in SwaggerUI...

 The Web server configuration is exposed in the module's configuration `App_webConfiguration`.
 The configuration in `src/main/resources/configuration.cprops` defines the `https` profile which can be activated to start the server with TLS support.
-The HTTP server is configured to use [epoll][epoll] when available (ie. on Linux platform) for better performance.
+The HTTP server is configured to use [epoll][epoll] when available (i.e. on Linux platform) for better performance.

 The application defines the `BookResource` Web controller which exposes basic CRUD operations on books as REST resource.
 The `BookResourceImpl` implementation also demonstrates how to create a server-sent events endpoint or upload files in a `multipart/form-data` request.